CluelessD3v/MouseCaster/README.md

 ## Disclaimer
 I wrote this module with a very specific use case in mind, which is current project, a tile based RTS, I needed a ray cast function that allowed me to Ignore everything but Tiles. hence why this is not an attempt of a new Mouse API in roids (but it can very well end up being that, it all depends in the needs of my game) or something like that, I don’t think I’m nearly as good of a scripter to pull that off, if you need a full fledged mouse module, here are some options I found to be great:

+## Disclaimer 2
+As Off 09/10/21 (DD/MM/YY) the API was re-written so update methods are not as **criminally slow** as they were. there should not be any incompatible changes but if you spot one be sure to let me know.

 **This Module is actively in development as I add features to my game, but right now is very uncooked.**